 “It’s okay to not be okay” - to name that something hurts simply because it hurts.
 There is hope in the process.

 Also, there’s no timetable on how long someone should grieve.
+Many factors impact our grief.
 Research shows that for most people, the acute phase of grief lasts about six months to a year; but for a minority it takes longer.

 Our practice at Steady Hope Counseling likes to move beyond the idea of 5 or 6 stages of grief.
 Though those are a helpful framework for naming the complexity of grief and considering what emotions or experiences one might have, we see how grief is not linear.
 For many of us, thinking we have to progress in a linear path, or we are doing something wrong can actually be harmful to our grief process.